K-Decompositions and 3d Gauge Theories: Combinatorics of -decompositions

 \subsection{2--3 moves and path coordinates}

 We now return briefly to the 2--3 moves of Section \ref{sec:23}.
 We demonstrate how our logarithmic path coordinates change under elementary 2--3 moves, and why they can be consistently defined as the triangulation of an admissible manifold $M$ changes.
+In the process, we explicitly provide the birational map between varieties $\CL_K(M,\mb t_{3d})$, $\CL_K(M,\mb t_{3d}')$ associated to different triangulations.

-The discussion here is essentially identical to that in \cite{Dimofte-QRS}, with $K=2$ tetrahedra replaced by octahedra.
+(The discussion here is parallels the treatment of 2--3 moves and their quantization in \cite[Section 5.4]{Dimofte-QRS}; we simply replace $K=2$ tetrahedra replaced by octahedra.)

-One purpose for studying 2--3 moves is to obtain a ``bottom-up'' proof that objects such as $\CP_K(\pd M)$, $\CL_K(M)$, their quantization, and (especially) theories $T_K[M,\Pi]$ do not depend on a chosen internal triangulation for an admissible 3-manifold $M$.
-For example, we can show that linear phase spaces $\CP_K({\pd M})$ are invariant under all elementary 2--3 moves, which implies triangulation independence.
-Other objects, such as Lagrangian submanifolds, quantum wavefunctions, and gauge theories, are only well defined for sufficiently ``regular'' triangulations (\eg, those for which configurations of framing flags are generic on every tetrahedron).
-Then we can prove invariance under 2--3 moves that preserve the appropriate regularity conditions.
-This is not quite enough to rigorously demonstrate triangulation independence because it is unknown whether regular 2--3 moves can connect any \emph{regular} triangulation of $M$ to any other.
-But it is an important first step.

-We should emphasize that we do \emph{expect} all classical and quantum invariants of $M$ to be fully triangulation independent.
-The classical invariants have fundamental definitions as moduli spaces of framed flat connections, which have nothing to do with triangulations.
-Similarly, the gauge theory $T_K[M]$ should simply be the theory of $K$ M5-branes on $M$, and all quantum invariants/wavefunctions descend from $T_K[M]$.
-Triangulations (if they are sufficiently regular) simply provide a convenient prescription for computing $T_K[M]$, the only concrete prescription we know so far.